-This new component, as part of the BIT degree, will involve one year of WBL where the BIT student will be placed in industry and gain WBL experience, while completing all the final yearacademic subjects at the same time.
-The schedule of classes will be tailor made to fit the WBL programme to ensure a good balance for the HELP IT intern.
+This new component, as part of the BIT degree, will involve one year of WBL where the BIT student will be placed in the industry and gain WBL experience while completing all the final year academic subjects at the same time.
+The schedule of classes will be tailor-made to fit the WBL programme to ensure a good balance for the HELP IT intern.

 “Technology is constantly evolving and changing, and whatever is taught in the classroom needs to be constantly updated to match industry standards.
 HELP University has chosen to connect the student directly with industry by providing the WBL option.
-For one year, the BIT intern will be based in industry, while completing all his/her final year subjects, with lecturers regularly monitoring his/her progress, “said Dr Sien.
+For one year, the BIT intern will be based in the IT industry, while completing all their final year subjects, with lecturers regularly monitoring their progress,” said Dr Sien.

-Philip Tan, Managing Director of Pilot Multimedia (M) Sdn Bhd, the industry partner for the inaugural WBL programme in January 2018 said he felt this was the best way forward in terms of academia and also industry experience.
+Philip Tan, Managing Director of Pilot Multimedia (M) Sdn Bhd and industry partner for the inaugural WBL programme in January 2018, said he felt this was the best way forward in terms of academia and also industry experience.

 “The main reason I have undertaken this task is to ensure that students can build up on their soft skills such as project management, writing proposals and also in improving their written and communication skills.
 The BIT interns will be exposed to specialized software on building data warehouses, of which Pilot Multimedia is the pioneer.
 We have been in business for 25 years or more and have built a market niche in this area.
 We pioneered the first data warehouse for an overseas bank in 1993 and have developed specializations that will benefit BIT interns,” said Philip.

-The other advantage of WBL, according to Philip is how students learn to transform business requirements to information technology solutions.
+The other advantage of WBL, according to Philip, is how students learn to transform business requirements into information technology solutions.